Sobriety vs Recovery: Similarities and Differences

 When the individual begins working on themselves, they begin to feel true freedom from their addiction.
 Working toward recovery can look different for everyone.
 The most popular way to achieve a life of recovery is participation in a 12-step program.

-However, it is highly recommended to attend an alcohol and drug treatment program first to clear the mind and gain the capability of grasping what these programs have to offer.
+However, it is highly recommended to attend a drug and alcohol treatment program first to clear the mind and gain the capability of grasping what these programs have to offer.

 Possible Challenges